Parametric modeling in IRONCAD

 A simple way to control the number of copies of one or more features in a parametric model is by using a pattern, usually called Pattern.
 This can be done with TriBall but also via the command Pattern Feature.
 No matter which way you create patterns of features, you can always control these from the parameter table.

-Here is a video without sound that shows how to create a parametric model where the number of certain features is determined by the length of the party.
+Here is a video without sound that shows how to create a parametric model where the number of certain features is determined by the length of the part.

 Download the model developed in the video.